 Putting yourself last is a hard habit to break for a mom, and it won’t be easy next year either!
 We try to have flexible class options for all women to have at least one time a week to attend.
 We offer flexible options to join — ranging from flex passes to monthly memberships.

-Last season, some of our members took their first step with a flex pass, and now this year they are arranging their summer family schedule around THEIR "running team!"
-The time is NOW to sign up for THIS winter and spring.
-Don't forget, healthy moms make healthy families!
+Last season, some of our members took their first step with a flex pass, and now this year they are arranging their summer family schedule around THEIR “running team!”
+The time is NOW to sign up for THIS spring and summer.
+Don’t forget, healthy moms make healthy families!

 #4: I hate to run!

 Sure, running isn’t for everyone, but have you tried it out with a supportive group of women and coaches while taking plenty of walking breaks?
 We hear many, many stories of women who used to “hate running” and are now in love.
 We help women ease in slowly, while learning to pace and breathe properly so that it doesn’t feel like quite the chore.
 Our training programs are for all levels, from the woman who has never run (or tried but hasn’t had much success) to the woman who loves running, but wants more out of it, either through the team environment, learning to reduce injuries, or having a structured program.
 In Moms on the Run, you may or may not learn to love running, but most of our participants see the benefits of being active and appreciate how they feel after the run or walk is done!
 A quote from one of our dedicated participants: “I don’t love to run, but I love the feeling I have after I run!”